 Required Entrance Plaza - A public plaza shall be located in front of the building lobby and shall have a minimum area of 875 square feet.
-It shall be designed to incorporate public art and be adequately sized to serve as a gathering space and focal point.
-The plaza design should compliment and integrate with the architecture of the Signature building.
+It shall incorporate public art and be adequately sized to serve as a gathering space and focal point.
+The plaza design should complement and integrate with the architecture of the Signature building.

-Streetwall - All streetwall edges shall conform to general commercial standards with the exception of setbacks and Build-to Line, for which the building has no prescribed standards.
+Streetwall - All streetwall edges shall conform to general commercial standards with the exception of setbacks and Bbuild-to Lline, for which the building has no prescribed standards.
 If the building is set back from the property line, this zone shall be used for a plaza and landscaping in a manner that complements the buildings use and architectural character.
-See B - Commercial: General.
+See B - Commercial : General.